Brewing Guide

 4. Main pour: add water in slow circles up to 200 g by 1:15, then to 350 g by ~2:00.
 Keep the bed gently agitated.

-Pro tip: If it tastes sour, go a bit finer or pour a touch slower.
-If it’s bitter, coarsen the grind or shorten total time.
+Pro tip: Sour?
+Go finer or pour slower.
+Bitter?
+Coarsen the grind or shorten total time.

 French Press